al-maisan/zgranx/README.md

 Have fun :-)

+Please note:

-Please note: the database content resides in the `/tmp` directory and will thus be wiped every time you restart.
+* the database content resides in the `/tmp` directory and will thus be wiped every time you restart.
 If you want a more permanent copy you need to change the `pdbdir` variable in the `Makefile`.
+* `dit` uses `INSERT IGNORE` statements on tables that have uniqueness constraints i.e. it is idempotent

 ## back testing